 - Audit is the first step, whereas the assurance procedure starts once the audit is complete.

 - Audit is a way to disclose any fraudulent or dishonest activity i.e. misuse of the fund or misrepresentation of facts.
 Assurance provides true and authentic information to the stakeholders, which helps reach a better decision.

 |It involves the evaluation of the accounting information available in financial statements.||Assurance is a way to analyze and assess the procedures, operations, and processes.|

 |The basic aim is to present fair and accurate financial information that follows accounting principles and standards.||It ensures that the presented accounting information is accurate.
 Meaning thereby there are no misrepresentations or irregularities in such a report.|

 |The audit is performed under international auditing standards.||The practitioner may restrict to a specific area due to the assurance terms.|

 |All stakeholders of a company are engaged||Assurance may restrict to one type of stakeholder|

 |Resources and time necessary for conducting an audit are relatively higher||Resources and time required for assurance are relatively lower|

 |Audit points out any dishonest activity or misuse of the funds in financial statements||Assurance is done after the audit and provides essential information for better decision making.|

 In this article, we have tried to draw out a clear difference between audit and assurance services.
-Although these processes are different from each other, yet they are closely linked.
-Hence, they are equally important in evaluating the performance and financial records of a company.
+Although these processes are different from each other, they are closely linked.
+Hence, they are equally important in evaluating a company’s performance and financial records.
 Audit and assurance identify any misrepresentation or fraudulent activities in the accounting records.
 In addition, these processes provide essential information to the stakeholders, which is essential for making better decisions.